Lead-Safe Wisconsin: Lead Supervisor Study Guide

 Respirators

-- Read about Respiratory Protection (PDF) from page 26 to 29; focus on page 27 about Providing Adequate Respiratory Protection
+- Read about respiratory protection on pages 26 to 29 in OSHA: Lead in Construction (PDF).
+Focus on page 27 about Providing Adequate Respiratory Protection.

 - While reading this section, identify and understand the meaning of the PEL, fit test requirements, negative and positing pressure, 50 µg/m3, and a Respiratory Protection Program

-- Read some general regulations about OSHA’s lead standards, including:
+- Read some general regulations about OSHA’s lead standards on OSHA's Lead website.

 Warning signs

-- Read the information about posting warning signs for exterior worksite preparation (PDF) on page 8-26.
+- Read the information about posting warning signs for exterior worksite preparation on page 8-26 in Chapter 8 (PDF).

-- View some example interior and exterior job warning signs (PDF) on pages 8 to 17.
+- View some example interior and exterior job warning signs on pages 8-17.

-- Read about worker protection (PDF) by clicking on III.
-Signs or go to page 9-6 to 9-7.
+- Read about worker protection by clicking on III.
+Signs or go to page 9-6 to 9-7 in Chapter 9 (PDF).